benjreinhart/server_sent_events/README.md

 IO.inspect(rest)     # ""
 ```

-This can be useful for environments where events may not reliably arrive in one piece.
+This can be useful for streaming environments where a single event may not reliably arrive in one chunk.

 ## Installation